Magnushhoie/fuz/README.md

 - Supports markdown and code highlighting
 - File contents are memory mapped for faster results
 - Cleverly ignores large binary files and hidden directories
-- Works well with Obsidian / Roam / Apple Notes like note-taking apps, searching your git repo and code snippets
+- Works well with Obsidian / Roam like note-taking apps, searching your git repo and code snippets

 ## Installation and usage